Structural Deficit Reduction Plan

 - July-August 2025: Development of school closure/consolidation scenarios

-- September-October 2025: Stakeholder input on scenarios
+- October-November 2025: Stakeholder input on scenarios

 - November 2025: Board decision on scenarios